ILikeCodingg5565/KaNuker/README.md

+# KaNuker
-#This is an Educational Tool
+This is an Educational Tool

 A powerul Kahoot Bot Spammer